 Charity of the Year 2017 – Mary’s Meals

-By setting up and running school feeding programmes in some of the world’s poorest communities, Mary’s Meals attracts chronically hungry children to the classroom, where they can gain an education that can be their route out of poverty.
+By setting up and running school feeding programmes in some of the world’s most impoverished communities, Mary’s Meals attracts chronically hungry children to the classroom, where they can gain an education that can be their route out of poverty.

 It costs just £12.20 for Mary’s Meals to feed a child in school for a whole school year.